 Financial institutions and markets are highly interconnected, but only recently has literature begun to emerge that maps these interconnections and assesses their impact on financial risks and returns.
 The Journal of Network Theory in Finance is an interdisciplinary journal publishing academically rigorous and practitioner-focused research on the application of network theory in finance and related fields.
 The journal brings together research carried out in disparate areas within academia and other research institutions by policymakers and industry practitioners.

-The Journal of Network Theory in Finance publishes data-driven or theoretical work in, but not limited to, the following areas:
+The Journal of Network Theory in Finance publishes data-driven or theoretical work in areas including, but not limited to:

 - Empirical network analysis that enables better understanding of financial flows, trade flows, input-output tables, financial exposures or market interdependencies